-Rudy Giuliani Says President Trump Repaid Lawyer Michael Cohen $130,000 for Stormy Daniels Payment
+Rudy Giuliani Tries Again to Explain President Trump's Payout to Porn Star Stormy Daniels

-In an explosive interview with Sean Hannity, Rudy Giuliani claimed Wednesday President Donald Trump reimbursed his personal attorney Michael Cohen for the money paid to porn star Stormy Daniels.
+Two days after Rudy Giuliani shockingly said that President Donald Trump reimbursed his personal attorney Michael Cohen for the hush money paid to porn star Stormy Daniels — confirming something that until then Trump had forcefully denied — the former New York mayor attempted to clarify his comments.

-The large payment was originally made to the adult entertainer to allegedly keep her silent about an affair with the president.
+“The payment was made to resolve a personal and false allegation in order to protect the President’s family,” Giuliani said in a statement Friday, per the Washington Post.
+“It would have been done in any event, whether he was a candidate or not.”

+The new statement came just hours after Trump told reporters that Giuliani, who recently joined Trump’s legal team, is “learning the subject matter” and “he’ll get his facts straight.”

-The former mayor of New York City, 73, spoke candidly on Fox News about the alleged exchange of money that occurred between Trump and Cohen — which directly contradicted the president’s negation when he was asked by reporters in early April if he had any knowledge about the $130,000 payment.
+Giuliani, 73, spoke candidly on Fox News Wednesday about the alleged exchange of money that occurred between Trump and Cohen — which directly contradicted the president’s negation when he was asked by reporters in early April if he had any knowledge about the $130,000 payment.

-“I’m giving you a fact that you don’t know,” Giuliani, who recently joined Trump’s legal team, told Hannity.
+“I’m giving you a fact that you don’t know,” Giuliani told Hannity.
 “It’s not campaign money.
 No campaign finance violation.
 They funneled [the $130,000] through a law firm and the president repaid it.”

 After his interview with Hannity, Giuliani told The New York Times he had proof Trump had personally paid Cohen.
 As for why Giuliani would seemingly contradict his boss, the former mayor said it was to show the president had not violated any campaign finance laws.